fatih/vim-go/README.md

 ### Using with Neovim (beta)

 Note: Neovim currently is not a first class citizen for vim-go.
-You are free to open bugs but I'm not going to look at them.
-Even though I'm using Neovim myself, Neovim itself is still alpha.
-So vim-go might not work well as good as in Vim.
+You are free to open bug, however I'm not using Neovim so it's hard for me to test it. vim-go might not work well as good as in Vim.
 I'm happy to accept pull requests or very detailed bug reports.
+If you're interested to improve the state of Neovim in vim-go you're always welcome!

 Run `:GoRun` in a new tab, horizontal split or vertical split terminal